covalenthq/goldrush-decoder/README.md

 ## 2. API Endpoints

 1.  `/api/v1`: The default endpoint for the v1 of the server.
-A header of the key `x-covalent-api-key` with the [Covalent API key](https://www.covalenthq.com/platform/apikey/) is **mandatory** for the Decoder to work.
+A header of the key `x-covalent-api-key` with the value as the [Covalent API key](https://www.covalenthq.com/platform/apikey/) is **mandatory** for the Decoder to work.

     1.  `/tx/decode`: Decodes a transaction of a network.